Murano Glass Museum (Venice)

 Tours & Activities

-Half-day excursion to Murano and Burano Islands from Venice Train Station or St. Mark’s Area
+Half-day tour to Murano and Burano islands from St Mark's area

 - Per person